parallax/jsPDF/README.md

 - In "compat" API mode, jsPDF has the same API as MrRio's original version, which means full compatibility with plugins.
   However, some advanced features like transformation matrices and patterns won't work.
 This is the default mode.
 - In "advanced" API mode, jsPDF has the API you're used from the yWorks-fork version.
-This means the availability of all advanced features like patterns, FormObjects and transformation matrices.
+This means the availability of all advanced features like patterns, FormObjects, and transformation matrices.

 You can switch between the two modes by calling